timrooke1991/aws-note-reader/README.md

 ### [](https://github.com/timrooke1991/aws-note-reader#challenges-faced)What I learned

-I build this site while studying for my AWS Developer Associate exam to become more comfortable with the AWS ecosystem.
+I built this site while studying for my AWS Developer Associate exam to become more comfortable with the AWS ecosystem.
 It taught me a lot about how AWS resources work together.
 This was a 'serverless' project.
 Experimenting with Functions as a Service was interesting.
 It required me think more about what my specific functions were doing.

 ### [](https://github.com/timrooke1991/aws-note-reader#rounding-it-off)Rounding it off